gee12/Android-HTML-WYSIWYG-Editor/README.md

 Used:
 - native WebView
 - Javascript to execute commands
-- custom panel with tools (toolbar with popup buttons)
+- custom panel with tools (toolbar with checked/popup buttons)

 ### Implemented Functions
 - [x] Bold